 - Commonwealth (U. S. state) - Wikipedia

-Commonwealth" is a traditional English term used to describe a political community as having been founded for the common good, and shares some similarities with the Latin phrase "res publica" ('the public thing'), which ultimately is the origin of the word republic [5]
+Commonwealth" is a traditional English term used to describe a political community as having been founded for the common good, and shares some similarities with the Latin phrase "res publica" ('the public thing'), which ultimately is the origin of the word "republic"

 - Member countries | Commonwealth

-Commonwealth countries are diverse: they are among the world’s biggest, smallest, richest and poorest countries Together they work to pursue common goals and values Small states are especially vulnerable to issues such as climate change and developmental challenges All Commonwealth members have an equal say regardless of size or wealth
+Commonwealth countries are diverse: they are among the world’s biggest, smallest, richest and poorest countries Together they work to pursue common goals and values

 - COMMONWEALTH Definition Meaning - Merriam-Webster